 Apply for conciliation

-This online form creates a completed application form that you can save and email to our office.
+fill out the online form, which generates a PDF application that you can download and email to us

 Conciliation can often resolve issues more quickly than adjudication—a more formal dispute resolution process where parties provide written submissions and we make an order.